Comparison of innovative concepts to help in the decision of the UST_2 fusion experiment. Spherical Tokamak and IEC. (Part 3) | |||

 In principle UST_2 is not intended to be constructed without some funding and/or interest from foundations, university, company, sponsor, etc.

+The next compilation will be expanded in the future if new or more accurate information is found.
 Maybe a table will be completed when all the devices had the same basic data.
 It will help to have a global vision.

 No-one can be an expert in all fusion devices so some inaccuracies surely will appear in the next comparisons of devices.
 If you know about one of the devices as a fusion reactor and would like to correct some mistakes, add recent data or an opinion, please send further experimental data supported by reasons.
 Scaling laws, based even in very reduced experimental results only to have an order of magnitud, are extremely important in concepts barely studied.